Chapter 7 Bankruptcy in Alabama

 Please note that you will not be eligible for Chapter 7 if you already received a bankruptcy discharge within the last six to eight years.

 How to File Chapter 7 Bankruptcy in Huntsville

 After determining if you are eligible for Chapter 7, you can then file a bankruptcy petition with your local bankruptcy court.
 Upon filing, an automatic stay on your creditors will go into effect, which will prevent them from collecting any further debts through wage garnishment, foreclosure, repossession, or any other means.
 The court takes control over your property, so you may not sell or give away any property after filing, with a few exceptions.

 The court will appoint a trustee to oversee your case and hold a creditors meeting.
 Your non-exempt property will then be sold for cash to pay your creditors, and your debts will be discharged.
 Some debts are not able to be discharged, such as child support, student loans, or tax debt.

 Contact Us Today to Schedule a Bankruptcy Consultation

 If you are considering filing for bankruptcy, be sure to obtain legal guidance from a knowledgeable bankruptcy attorney in Huntsville.
-Our legal team at Crumbley, Blackwell, Wisda & Associates, P.C. has nearly 80 years of experience across Huntsville, Madison, Athens, Decatur, and North Alabama.
+Our legal team at Crumbley-Blackwell & Associates, P.C. has 100+ years of experience across Huntsville, Madison, Athens, Decatur, and North Alabama.
 To schedule your consultation with an experienced attorney, give us a call at (256) 539-4464 or complete an online case evaluation form.